Adventure Science Center

 919 Broadway, Downtown

-The Frist has an entire gallery—the Martin Artquest Gallery—devoted to art activities where children can come by every day between 10 and 5:30 and on Sunday starting at 1pm.
-There are thirty decked out stations set up for kids to experiment with different media including drawing, sculpting, printmaking, and even filmmaking with toy dinosaurs, plastic animals, and big toy spiders.
+The Frist has an entire interactive area—the Martin ArtQuest Gallery—devoted to artmaking activities where children of all ages (including adults!) can come by every day between 10 and 5:30 and on Sunday starting at 1 p.m.
+There are thirty decked out stations set up for visitors to experiment with different media including painting, printmaking, and even animation with toy figures and animals.
+In the main galleries, the Frist offers an encyclopedic lineup of rotating exhibitions from all over the world.
+Bonus: Children under eighteen can always visit for free.

 1186 Antioch Pike, Curreywood Acres